-Currently officers and directors of a NHP business are not personally liable for offences committed by the company.
+Bill C-47 became law on June 22.
+Prior to this officers and directors of a NHP business were not personally liable for offences committed by the company.

 Now officers and directors will be liable for both imprisonment and the maximum \$5,000,000 a day fines if they direct, authorize, assent to, acquiesces, or participates in the commission of an offence.
 Any knowledge without protest can attract liability.